ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 #### **Future interactive sizing behaviors**

-Currently, we only have a need for an interactive resize to behave as outlined in the 'Expected Behaviors' section, but it is recognized that another behavior we will ultimately want to support is a "push" resize mode, where as a user drags a divider to the right, all columns are simply pushed to the right, maintaining their current pixel size.
+Currently, we only have a need for an interactive resize to behave as outlined in the 'Expected Behaviors' section, but it is recognized that another behavior we might want to support is a "push" resize mode, where as a user drags a divider to the right, all columns are simply pushed to the right, maintaining their current pixel size.

 To help facilitate this, it may be helpful to approach the initial implementation by encapsulating the column resize management within a separate class from the `Table` and have it implement a common interface that would allow a separate implementation to provide differing behavior.